CLUBS & ORGANIZATIONS

 Base Camp, a UK supplier of lamps, heaters, stoves plus spare parts for them has an excellent website that includes instructions for lighting Tilleys and Vapalux lamps, exploded views, books and manuals for sale, etc. for products generally available in the UK.

-Jerry Engbring now owns the reproduced mil-spec lantern and stove manuals
+The late Jerry Engbring owned the reproduced mil-spec lantern and stove manuals

 that came out of the research that Roger Hill did on these appliances.